Quick Definition

 - Omnichannel modules (SMS, phone) cost extra on top of base plans

-The Support Team plan starts at $19/agent/month, but most organizations need the Suite plans ($55–$169/agent/month) for multi-channel support.
-Factor in AI Copilot ($25/agent/month) and Advanced AI ($50/agent/month), and real-world costs often land at 2–3x the sticker price.
+The Support Team plan starts at $19/agent/month, but most organizations need the Suite plans ($55/agent/month for Team, $115 for Professional, custom-quoted for Enterprise) for multi-channel support.
+Factor in the Copilot AI add-on ($50/agent/month) and outcome-based AI Agent fees, and real-world costs often land at 2–3x the sticker price.

 Zendesk makes sense as a Front alternative when you have 50+ agents, complex routing requirements, compliance mandates (HIPAA, SOC 2), or need the depth of 1,500+ integrations.
 For teams under 20, the 3+ month deployment timeline and configuration complexity make it a poor fit.
 You’ll spend more time setting up Zendesk than you ever spent in Front.